Dev4522v/Group12-StockMarketAnalysis/README.md

-# Group12-StockMarketAnalysis
+# Stock Market Analysis & prediction

 ## Course IT314 - Group project

-## Project Stock Market Analysis-Prediction
+## Project Stock Market Analysis & Prediction

 This is a repository for the course project in the course IT314 Software Engineering offered in Winter 2021, at DA-IICT.
 Our aim is to create a web application that analyzes previous stock data of certain companies, with help of certain parameters that affects the stock values.